garethjmsaunders/blog-posts/vision-blog/2019-12-13-sprint-review.md

 In Scrum, towards the end of each sprint, two important events are held that help teams to inspect how they are doing and make adjustments as required: the sprint review and the sprint retrospective.

+This is in keeping with ...
+Scrum guide: "Three pillars uphold every implementation of empirical process control: transparency, inspection, and adaptation."

 The events are usually held in that order: review then retrospective.
 One often feeds the other.
 The sprint review looks at the current state of the product being developed and how that affects the overall product backlog; the sprint retrospective then focuses on the processes created to most efficiently deliver the plan to build the next iteration.